MontiniCristian/chlorine/README.md

 A lightweight json api network abstraction for flutter.

-Chlorine uses async functions and give a easy way to access by binding responses and errors to two different closures.
+Chlorine uses async functions and give a easy way to access the result by binding responses and errors to two different closures.

 ## Usage
 Import this package adding it [in your pubspec.yaml](https://flutter.io/docs/development/packages-and-plugins/using-packages#using-packages).